How Much Does Stained Glass Repair Cost in 2025?

 DIY vs. Hiring a Pro for Stained Glass Repair

-While it might be tempting to tackle the repair yourself, stained glass work is delicate and time-consuming.
+DIY window repair can be tempting, but stained glass work is delicate and time-consuming.
+If you decide to try repairing a stained glass window yourself, the cost will be $100 to $210, or $10 to $15 per square foot.
 Attempting a DIY fix could lead to further damage or even ruin a priceless heirloom.
 It's best to hire a local stained glass repair pro who has the expertise to restore your piece safely and effectively.

 How HomeAdvisor Gets Its Cost Data